- Department News

 My more recent research interest has been Educational Research.
 In 2001, a grant from

-distance learning.
-Our findings showed that the preferred learning channels of students
+outcomes in distance learning.
+Our findings showed that the preferred learning channels

 I enjoy interdisciplinary work and view my academic career and my educational background as the foundation for such integrated activity.
 My current teaching interests involve Gross Anatomy which embodies the following courses: